BloodfallenTear/TrafikverketSharp/README.md

 ## Documentation
 All of the XML documentation found in this API library comes from [Trafikverket](https://api.trafikinfo.trafikverket.se/API/Model).

+## Support
+This project currently only officially supports .NET Standard 2.0.

+## NuGet
+For simplicity, you can now download the library via [NuGet](https://www.nuget.org/packages/Trafikverket.NET/)!
+>`Install-Package Trafikverket.NET`

 ## Usage
 ### How to create a basic, unfiltered TrainStation request:
 ```csharp